Strike action information for students

 You will not be recorded as absent if a class is cancelled due to strike action.
 This means, if you’re an international student with a Tier 4 visa or Student visa, it will not be affected.

-If your teaching is cancelled we encourage you to still come to the University to study and use our facilities such as the library and Students’ Union.
+If your teaching is cancelled, we encourage you to still come to the University to study and use our facilities such as the library and Students’ Union.

 Information for Postgraduate research students

 During strike action, the University will remain open and most supervision and training will go ahead as usual.
-Please assume that all activities will take place unless your supervisor or department notify you otherwise.
+Please assume that all activities will take place unless your supervisor or department notifies you otherwise.

 Support during strike action